 HTC’s Vive, meanwhile, is designed to primarily work with Valve’s Steam platform.
 Steam does have a catalog of more than 400 games and experiences to enjoy, and ultimately gives the Vive the most extensive content library of any VR headset right now.
 When you buy the headset, you also get free copies of Richie’s Plank Experience, Everest VR and Tiltbrush.

 For those not wanting to buy games up front, HTC also has its Viveport subscription service with a rotating library of available titles.

 Pricing and availability

-Of course, none of this factors into the cost of the powerful PCs required to run them.
+Of course, none of this factors in the cost of the powerful PCs required to run them.

 Many of the hardware specs, such as the internal display and field of view, are comparable between the Rift and Vive.
 Other facets — notably the controllers and tracking system on each device — differ, even if they aren’t that far apart in price.

 While the specifications make it difficult to declare a winner, our personal experiences with the Vive have been more favorable, as you can read in our review.
-Even though the Oculus Touch controllers will bring the experience up to par with the Vive in many ways when they launch in December, the room-scale focus of the HTC headset still feels like the better choice.
+Even though the Oculus Touch controllers bring the experience up to par with the Vive, the room-scale focus of the HTC headset still feels like the better choice.
 Even with comparable hardware, the Steam setup and game library are better on the Vive, with a larger array of motion-tracked, room-scale content available.